Apple Design Resources

 Design apps quickly and accurately by using Sketch, Photoshop, and XD templates, guides, and other resources.

-With over 2,400 configurable symbols, SF Symbols is designed to integrate seamlessly with San Francisco, the system font for Apple platforms.
-Each symbol comes in a wide range of weights and scales that automatically align with text labels, and supports Dynamic Type and the Bold Text accessibility feature.
-You can also export symbols and edit them in vector graphics editing tools to create custom symbols with shared design characteristics and accessibility features.
+With over 3,100 symbols, SF Symbols is a library of iconography designed to integrate seamlessly with San Francisco, the system font for Apple platforms.
+Symbols come in nine weights and three scales, and automatically align with text labels.
+They can be exported and edited in vector graphics editing tools to create custom symbols with shared design characteristics and accessibility features.
+SF Symbols 3 features over 600 new symbols, enhanced color customization, a new inspector, and improved support for custom symbols.

 Apple Design Resources for watchOS include Sketch and Photoshop dynamic type guides, layout specifications, app templates, Apple Watch bezels, and other UI materials.
 An installer for SF Compact, the system typeface for watchOS, is also included.

 Use Parallax Previewer to preview layered Photoshop files, assemble individual image layers from PNG files and preview the parallax effect, or preview layered images exported by the Parallax Exporter plug-in.